wulechuan/wulechuan-css-stylus-themes-for-htmls-via-markdowns/ReadMe.md

 Yet there is a third npm package of mine, name "[@wulechuan/gulp-markdown-to-html](https://www.npmjs.com/package/@wulechuan/gulp-markdown-to-html)".
 Let's call it package B. Package B works like a wrapper of the package A, make functionalities of A work just fine in [Gulpjs](https://gulpjs.com) pipelines.

-Yet there is a third npm package of mine, name "[@wulechuan/markdown-to-html-via-cli](https://www.npmjs.com/package/@wulechuan/markdown-to-html-via-cli)".
+There is another npm package of mine, name "[@wulechuan/markdown-to-html-via-cli](https://www.npmjs.com/package/@wulechuan/markdown-to-html-via-cli)".
 Let's call it package C. Package C works like another wrapper of the package A, make functionalities of A work just fine in CLI environments.
 This is a really easy way for you to convert any MarkDown files into HTML files, in batch!

 ## TODOS